-- Type of product i.e. whether accumulation or pathways, and within accumulation whether the product is a SIPP of workplace group personal pension. - Products where Firms provide similar services, for example in the case of a SIPP whether the provider has responsibility for setting and monitoring the investment strategy. - Similar membership cohort, for example staff schemes for staff of the provider.
+- Type of product i.e. whether accumulation or pathways, and within accumulation whether the product is a SIPP or workplace group personal pension - Products where Firms provide similar services, for example, whether the provider has responsibility for setting and monitoring the investment strategy.